 Making incorrect changes to a configuration file can cause serious system errors.
-Back up tmsplx.xml and syslog.conf to restore your original settings.
-After modifying the syslog.conf file, restart the syslog service immediately before you continue.
+Back up tmsplx.xml and rsyslog.conf to restore your original settings.
+After modifying the rsyslog.conf file, restart the rsyslog service immediately before you continue.

-- a.
-Edit tmsplx.xml to define the debug level for each debug parameter (UserDebugLevel and KernelDebugLevel). - b.
-To assign the path and filename where ServerProtect will write debug logs, edit /etc/syslog.conf.
+- Edit tmsplx.xml to define the debug level for each debug parameter (UserDebugLevel and KernelDebugLevel). - To assign the path and filename where ServerProtect will write debug logs, edit /etc/rsyslog.conf. - To direct all ServerProtect user debug logs to , include the following line in rsyslog.conf: